AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/solving-problems/access-issues.md

 1. If the email addresses do not match, please email to `support@adguard.com`: describe your problem and provide us with the address used for the App Store.
 1. If the email addresses match, navigate to Apple ID → iCloud → Hide My Email, find our app in the list, copy the email address, and send it to `support@adguard.com` along with your problem description.
 Usually, such email adress ends with "@privaterelay.appleid.com" or "@icloud.com".

-Once the support team has the email address you used for the purchase, they'll transfer your subscription to the correct account and you'll be able to start using it.
-They also may ask for additional information to verify that it's you.
+Once the support team has the email address you used for the purchase, they’ll transfer your subscription to the correct account and you’ll be able to start using it.
+They also may ask for additional information to verify that it’s you.
 You can provide the support team with your Apple purchase receipt to help speed up the process.